 In the castellated mesh step, the base mesh is created inside the bounds of the Base Mesh Box.
 The Base Mesh Box or the Background Mesh Box serves as the domain for the base mesh in the meshing process.
 This mesh purely contains hexahedral elements whose number is defined by the user.
 It is important to note that for any direction the number of cells must be larger than 1, resulting in a 3-D mesh.

 In the following an example of an external mesh around a vehicle body is used to explain the meshing process.
 The first image below shows the Base Mesh Box around the object.

 Before removing the mesh cells inside the body, this base mesh is then refined based on the specified edge and surface refinements and then split in the vicinity of the body surfaces.

 After the mesh in the locality of the body is refined and split, cells are removed based on the specification of the material point (see Main Settings for details).
 This requires at least one region to be bounded by a surface inside the domain.
 The mesh space where the material point is located is kept while cells are removed in the other space(s).
 So in this case, the material point can be anywhere in the space between the bounds of the base Mesh Box and the surface of the body.

 Lastly, the mesh space is refined further based on the specified region refinements and the refinement level (detailed in Main Settings > Region refinements).
 After this, the castellated mesh looks similar to the one shown below.

-The next step is snapping or projecting the castellated mesh (staircase type mesh) to the object surface.
+The next step in the snappyHexMesh algorithm is snapping or projecting the castellated mesh (staircase type mesh) to the object surface.
 This process is accomplished by the following algorithm: